sanikapanika/uuid-generator/README.md

 Generate uuids by typing `uuid` in terminal

 ## Setup

-If the repo is updated, just do the steps below.
+If the repo is updated, just redo the steps below.

+## Prerequisites
+- Java 11
+- Maven

 ### Auto
-1. Clone the repo
+1. Clone the repo or pull master
 2. Run `sudo bash autoinstall.sh`

 ### Manual
 1. Clone the repo
-2. Open a terminal and type `javac UuidGenerator.java` in the project root
+2. Open a terminal and type `mvn clean package` in the project root
-3. Copy the generated `UuidGenerator.class` to anywhere, just copy the path you put it in (you can leave it where it is just get the path with `pwd`)
+3. Copy the generated `target/uuid-generator-1.0.0.jar` to anywhere, just copy the path you put it in (you can leave it where it is just get the path with `pwd`)
 4. Navigate to `/usr/local/bin`
 5. Create a file named uuid there (`sudo nano uuid` or `sudo vim uuid`)
 6. Paste the script below